 With the production from Punitaqui, the Company has two distinct cash-flow generative businesses.
 Management looks forward to advancing both businesses in 2025 and updating shareholders on the Company's progress.

 Corporate Financing Activities

-Activities during the year ended December 31, 2023, and the year ended December 31, 2024, include:
+Activities during the three months ended March 31, 2025, and during 2024, include: